pdee/pdee/doc/commands-python-mode.rst

 py-beginning-of-block
 ---------------------
+Go to beginning of block.

-Returns beginning of block if successful, nil otherwise.
+Returns beginning of block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-block
 ---------------
-Go to the end of block.
+Go to end of block.

-Returns position reached, if any, nil otherwise.
+Returns end of block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-clause
 ----------------------
+Go to beginning of clause.

-Returns beginning of clause if successful, nil otherwise.
+Returns beginning of clause if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-clause
 ----------------
-Go to the end of clause.
+Go to end of clause.

-Returns position reached, if any, nil otherwise.
+Returns end of clause if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-block-or-clause
 -------------------------------
+Go to beginning of block-or-clause.

-Returns beginning of block-or-clause if successful, nil otherwise.
+Returns beginning of block-or-clause if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-block-or-clause
 -------------------------
-Go to the end of block-or-clause.
+Go to end of block-or-clause.

-Returns position reached, if any, nil otherwise.
+Returns end of block-or-clause if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-def
 -------------------
+Go to beginning of def.

-Returns beginning of def if successful, nil otherwise.
+Returns beginning of def if successful, nil otherwise

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-def
 -------------
-Go to the end of def.
+Go to end of def.

-Returns position reached, if any, nil otherwise.
+Returns end of def if successful, nil otherwise

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-class
 ---------------------
+Go to beginning of class.

-Returns beginning of class if successful, nil otherwise.
+Returns beginning of class if successful, nil otherwise

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-class
 ---------------
-Go to the end of class.
+Go to end of class.

-Returns position reached, if any, nil otherwise.
+Returns end of class if successful, nil otherwise

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-def-or-class
 ----------------------------
+Go to beginning of def-or-class.

-Returns beginning of def-or-class if successful, nil otherwise.
+Returns beginning of def-or-class if successful, nil otherwise

-With C-u go to beginning of class.
+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-def-or-class
 ----------------------
-Go to the end of def-or-class.
+Go to end of def-or-class.

-With C-u go to end of class.
-Returns position reached, if any, nil otherwise.
+Returns end of def-or-class if successful, nil otherwise

+With M-x universal argument or `py-mark-decorators' set to `t', decorators are marked too.

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-if-block
 ------------------------
+Go to beginning of if-block.

-Returns beginning of if-block if successful, nil otherwise.
+Returns beginning of if-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-if-block
 ------------------
-Go to the end of if-block.
+Go to end of if-block.

-Returns position reached, if any, nil otherwise.
+Returns end of if-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-try-block
 -------------------------
+Go to beginning of try-block.

-Returns beginning of try-block if successful, nil otherwise.
+Returns beginning of try-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-try-block
 -------------------
-Go to the end of try-block.
+Go to end of try-block.

-Returns position reached, if any, nil otherwise.
+Returns end of try-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-beginning-of-minor-block
 ---------------------------
+Go to beginning of minor-block.

-Returns beginning of minor-block if successful, nil otherwise.
+Returns beginning of minor-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html

 py-end-of-minor-block
 ---------------------
-Go to the end of minor-block.
+Go to end of minor-block.

-Returns position reached, if any, nil otherwise.
+Returns end of minor-block if successful, nil otherwise

 Referring python program structures see for example: http://docs.python.org/reference/compound_stmts.html